replikativ/konserve/README.md

 ### 0.3.0-beta3
 - Wrap protocols in proper Clojure functions in the core namespace.
 - Implement assoc-in in terms of update-in
-- Introduce serialiasation protocol with the help of incognito
+- Introduce serialiasation protocol with the help of incognito and decouple stores

 ### 0.3.0-beta1
 - filestore: disable cache